sbgadhwala/ST558_Project2/README.md

 NeoWs (Near Earth object Web Service) is a REST API for near earth Asteroid information.
-Near Earth Objects (NEOs) are comets and asteroids and due to the gravitational attraction of narby planet they enter into earth gravitational orbit
+Near Earth Objects (NEOs) are comets and asteroids and due to the gravitational attraction of nearby planet they enter into earth gravitational orbit

-This API has near earth objects (NEO) tracking and the dataset has 99% asteroids and only 1% comet data.
+This API has near earth objects (NEO) tracking and the data set has 99% asteroids and only 1% comet data.

 Parameter information: